Invasive Plant Atlas of the US: 1

 United States Forest Service Southern Research Station

 The Nature Conservancy.
-Musk Thistle: Element Stewardship Abstract.
+Leafy Spurge: Element Stewardship Abstract.
 In: Wildland Weeds Management & Research Program, Weeds on the Web.